ceviherdianinsight/learnforex_preschool/README.md

     - Manage expectations.
 Unrealistic return goals lead to disappointment—trading success is gradual and strategic.
     - Skill vs Luck: Forex success demands skill, not luck.
     - Long-Term Perspective: Wealth in forex is built over time, not instantly.
-    - Capital Requirement: Start with sufficient funds—$5K–$10K is often recommended.
+    - Capital Requirement: Start with sufficient funds $5K–$10K is often recommended.
     - Risk Management: Focus on consistent gains, not risking everything.
     - Practice First: Use demo accounts until your strategy is solid.
     - Emotion Control: Losses are normal self-discipline is essential.